Th3HoopMan/small-magic-box/src/pages/articles/aaa-games-are-being-crushed-by-their-own-size-and-ambition.md

 ## Side Note: About Nintendo, AA Games, and Others

-I wanted to focus this article on the few AAA studios that were leading the industry when I was growing up.
-I know the AAA space is much larger than the big RPG and single-player that I covered.
+I wanted to focus this article on a few AAA studios that were leading the industry when I was growing up.
+I know the AAA space is much larger than the big RPG and single-player makers that I covered.
 Many publishers like Epic and Activision have seen success with their free-to-play multiplayer behemoths, and Ubisoft has held strong with their big open-world experiences.
-I think of all that can be their own discussions.
+I think they are all very different and can be their own discussions.

 As for the others...